 The inferior vesical artery courses in the subperitoneal space and emerges onto the inferoposterior aspect of the urinary bladder.

 In females, the inferior vesical artery arises as a small branch from the vaginal artery.

 Branches and supply

-In males, the inferior vesical artery gives rise to several branches that supply the large part of the trigone of the urinary bladder, prostate, seminal vesicles, vas deferens, urethra and the pelvic part of the ureter.
+In males, the inferior vesical artery gives rise to several branches that supply the large part of the trigone of the urinary bladder, prostate, seminal vesicles, ductus deferens, urethra and the pelvic part of the ureter.
 It forms an anastomotic network with the superior vesical artery.

 In females, it supplies the fundus of the urinary bladder and commonly forms an anastomosis with the uterine artery.

 - The prostatic branches run in the neurovascular bundles towards the prostate.
 They provide small perforating branches that supply the prostate and seminal vesicles.
 The particularly clinically important branch is the apical perforator that supplies the prostatic urethral junction.
 It can form an anastomosis with the deep perineal artery.
 In some cases, the prostatic branch can also be supplied by the middle rectal artery.

 - The artery to ductus deferens runs in a subperitoneal course towards the ductus deferens and supplies it.
 It can form anastomoses with the testicular and cremasteric arteries.